 Best time to visit São Paulo and what did you pack?

 Any time of year, but our fall is their spring.
 We had picture-perfect weather in October, so it was perfect for thin knits, blouses and dresses and skirts…with bare legs.
-All this week, the Tory Blog will be highlighting São Paulo tastemakers and entrepreneurs.
+All this week, Tory Daily will be highlighting São Paulo tastemakers and entrepreneurs.

 See the full São Paulo guide here.